The intensification of winter mid-latitude storms in the Southern Hemisphere

-Second, the larger EKE and $v'm'$ trends in reanalyses, relative to models, might stem from the inability of climate models to simulate the recent cooling of the Southern Ocean surface\cite{Jones2016,Schneider2016}.
+Second, the larger EKE and $v'm'$ trends in reanalyses, relative to models, might stem from the inability of climate models to simulate the recent cooling of the Southern Ocean surface\cite{Jones2016}.
 This model bias, was found to explain the models' inability to capture the recent trends in annual mean eddy heat fluxes\cite{Chemke2020a}.
-To evaluate the effect of recent observed changes in sea surface temperature in the recent storms' trends we calculate the EKE and $v'm'$ trends using the Atmosphere Model Intercomparison Project Phase 6 (AMIP6) runs; in these runs there is no active ocean and sea-ice, and the sea surface temperature and sea-ice are prescribed to observations (Methods).
+To evaluate the effect of recent observed changes in sea surface temperature (SST) in the models-reanalyses discrepancy we calculate the EKE and $v'm'$ trends using the Atmosphere Model Intercomparison Project Phase 6 (AMIP6) runs; in these runs there is no active ocean and sea-ice, and the SST and sea-ice are prescribed to observations (Methods).
 Although we find that correcting the simulated surface changes leads to slightly larger intensification in models, the intensification is relatively modest and we conclude that even AMIP6 runs do not capture the recent trends in reanalyses (green bars in Fig.~\ref{fig:trends}a and \ref{fig:trends}c).
-This emphasizes that the inability of climate models to capture the recent wintertime EKE and $v'm'$ trends does not stem from biases in simulating surface temperatures.
-Interestingly, larger EKE trends, relative to AMIP6, are also found in NOAA-CIRES-DOE reanalysis (Supplementary Fig.~6), which, similar to AMIP6, uses observed sea surface temperature and sea-ice, but, unlike AMIP6, it only assimilates surface pressure.
+This emphasizes that the inability of climate models to capture the recent wintertime EKE and $v'm'$ trends does not stem from biases in simulating SST trends.
+Interestingly, larger EKE trends, relative to AMIP6, are also found in NOAA-CIRES-DOE reanalysis (Supplementary Fig.~7), which, similar to AMIP6, uses observed SST and sea-ice, but, unlike AMIP6, it (only) assimilates surface pressure.
 This suggests, from geostrophic balance, that biases in the structure of the wind may affect the smaller EKE trends in models, relative to reanalyses (as further shown below).

-Third, since mid-latitude eddies arise from hydrodynamic instability, we follow previous studies\cite{Smith2007,Chemke2019a,Chemke2020c}, and further investigate the source of the models-reanalyses discrepancy by conducting a linear normal-mode instability analysis.
-Such analysis allows one to examine the growth rate of mid-latitude eddies for a given mean atmospheric conditions, which represents the extraction of energy from the mean flow by the eddies (Methods).
-In particular, we examine how changes in the maximum baroclinic and barotropic growth rates might explain the recent changes in the storms.
+Third, since mid-latitude eddies arise from hydrodynamic instability, we follow previous studies\cite{Chemke2020c}, and further investigate the source of the models-reanalyses discrepancy by conducting a linear normal-mode instability analysis.
+Such analysis allows one to examine the (maximum) growth rate of mid-latitude eddies for a given mean atmospheric conditions, which represents the extraction of energy from the mean flow by the eddies (Methods).
+In particular, we examine how changes in the vertical and meridional structures of the mean flow might explain the recent storm tracks changes, by modulating the eddy growth rate.